SEE ATTACHMENTS BELOW OR CLICK ON THE TABS FOR MORE DETAILED CURRICULUM INFORMATION

 In Maths, primarily within our Junior classes, we will be utilising several teaching techniques, but a specific approach will be to use Cooperative Learning which enables pupils to lead their own learning further and reinforce work more closely together.

 Cooperative Learning is an approach to teaching.
 Knowledge and skills are modelled by the teacher and then learners are able to practise these skills in a series of structured activities.
 These structured activities are called CLIPS.
 CLIPS mean Cooperative Learning Interactive Patterns.
 Each CLIP is designed to encourage certain elements of listening, speaking, questioning and response.
 The teacher will use the CLIP they feel best supports the learning of the groups of learners in their class.
 Cooperative learning is very interactive with pupils moving around the class, speaking to each other and answering questions.
 For further information, please read the attached guide for parents below.

 During each academic year we work hard to review and improve upon the curriculum provision we offer.
 As a result, we were awarded the School Sports Silver Award and the Religious Education Silver Quality Mark.
-We were thrilled that our exciting curriculum was recognised by these organisations and we will now be pushing to try and achieve other Quality Marks available, such as in Science and a Gold in RE!
+In July 2019, we were awarded the Bronze Primary Science Quality Mark.
+We were thrilled that our exciting curriculum was recognised by these organisations and we will now be pushing to try and achieve other Quality Marks available, such as Gold in RE!